Title and statement of responsibility area

 Scope and content

-Minutes of decision of Joint Indian Reserve Commission (1876-1878) of governments of Canada and British Columbia and of the Indian Reserve Commission (1878-1907) of the government of Canada regarding allotment of Indian reserves in British Columbia.
-Records consist of correspondence, memoranda, reports and coloured maps.
-Includes an item level precis of each document, created by the Dept. of Lands and dated 1980, for each box.
+The series consists of minutes of decision of the Joint Indian Reserve Commission (1876-1878) of governments of Canada and British Columbia and of the Indian Reserve Commission (1878-1907) of the government of Canada regarding allotment of Indian reserves in British Columbia.

+Records consist of correspondence, memoranda, reports and coloured maps of the reserve allotments.
 Although these records are called Joint Reserve Commission records, they probably form part of the British Columbia Department of Lands and Works fonds.
-Most of the records are stamped with the Lands and Works Dept. stamp and also have Lands and Works file numbers assigned.
+Most of the records are stamped with the Lands and Works Dept. stamp and also have Lands and Works file numbers assigned to each, after they were received from the Commission.
+Some files then had additional related records added to by Department staff, as reserves were surveyed or related issues came up.
+Additional records were added to several files by Department of Lands staff up to 1949.

 Notes area